Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Opendoor Technologies Inc. (OPEN) is $3.48, which is $2.09 above the current market price.
-The public float for OPEN is 537.71M, and currently, short sellers hold a 17.15% ratio of that floaft.
-The average trading volume of OPEN on March 16, 2023 was 27.04M shares.
+The average price predicted by analysts for OPEN is $3.48, which is $2.05 above the current price.
+The public float for OPEN is 537.71M and currently, short sellers hold a 17.15% ratio of that float.
+The average trading volume of OPEN on March 20, 2023 was 26.51M shares.

 OPEN’s Market Performance

-The stock of Opendoor Technologies Inc. (OPEN) has seen a 15.50% increase in the past week, with a -27.55% drop in the past month, and a 2.29% gain in the past quarter.
-The volatility ratio for the week is 19.51%, and the volatility levels for the past 30 days are at 13.64% for OPEN.
-The simple moving average for the last 20 days is -2.55% for OPEN stock, with a simple moving average of -51.93% for the last 200 days.
+OPEN’s stock has seen a 35.29% increase for the week, with a -31.20% drop in the past month and a 5.92% gain in the past quarter.
+The volatility ratio for the week is 15.19%, and the volatility levels for the past 30 days are at 13.23% for Opendoor Technologies Inc. The simple moving average for the last 20 days is 2.38% for OPEN stock, with a simple moving average of -50.10% for the last 200 days.

 Analysts’ Opinion of OPEN